gopkumargopi/vue-storefront/docs/guide/basics/ssr-cache.md

 ## Dynamic tags

-The dynamic tags config option: `useOutputCacheTaging` - if set to `true`, Vue Storefront is generating the special HTTP Header `X-VS-Cache-Tags`
+The dynamic tags config option: `useOutputCacheTagging` - if set to `true`, Vue Storefront is generating the special HTTP Header `X-VS-Cache-Tags`

 ```js
 res.setHeader('X-VS-Cache-Tags', cacheTags);
 ```

-Cache tags are assigned regarding the products and categories which are used on the specific page.
-Typical `X-VS-Cache-Tags` tag looks like this:
+Cache tags are assigned regarding the products and categories that are used on the specific page.
+A typical `X-VS-Cache-Tags` tag looks like this:

 ```
 X-VS-Cache-Tags: P1852 P198 C20
 ```

-The tags can be used to invalidate the Varnish cache if you're using it.
+The tags can be used to invalidate the Varnish cache, if you're using it.
 [Read more on that](https://www.drupal.org/docs/8/api/cache-api/cache-tags-varnish).

 ## Redis

-If both `useOutputCache` and `useOutputCacheTagging` options are set to `true` - Vue Storefront is using Output Cache stored in Redis (configured in the `redis` section of the config file).
-Cache is tagged with Dynamic tags and can be invalidated using a special webhook:
+If both `useOutputCache` and `useOutputCacheTagging` options are set to `true`, Vue Storefront is using output cache stored in Redis (configured in the redis section of the config file).
+Cache is tagged with dynamic tags and can be invalidated using a special webhook:

 An example call to clear all pages containing specific product and category: